Employee Setup & Info Guide | User Documentation | Striven

 • LinkedIn: Populates LinkedIn in another tab to search for results based on the Employee’s name.

-4. Bio: Initiates a popup in which Employees can enter bio information about themselves.
+6. Bio: Initiates a popup in which biographical information can be stored.

-5. Notes: Initiates a popup in which any notes can be entered regarding the Employee.
+7. Notes: Initiates a popup in which Employee notes can be recorded.

-6. Signature: Initiates a popup in which Employees can configure their signature.
-This will populate with any merge field User Signature.
+8. Signature: Initiates a popup in which the Employee’s system signature can be configured.
+This configuration will populate with any use of the User Signature merge field.

-9. User Access: Lists the Employee’s login email and User Role.
-If the Employee has never logged in, there will be a blue Resend Welcome Email.
-When clicked, this button will resend a Welcome Email so they can log in as needed.
+10. User Access: Lists the Employee’s sign in email and User Role.
+If the Employee has never signed in, there will be a blue Resend Welcome Email.
+When clicked, this button will resend a Welcome Email so the Employee can activate their account and sign in.

-10. Medical/Dental Benefits: Lists what medical and/or dental benefits the Employee has.
+11. Medical/Dental Benefits: Lists what medical and/or dental benefits in which the Employee has enrolled.
 This is a default Custom Field that has been added to Striven for convenience.

-11. Additional Benefits: Lists additional benefits the Employee has or could have.
-This is a default Custom Field that has been added to Striven for convenience.
+12. Additional Benefits: Lists additional benefit options.
+This is also a default Custom Field that has been added to Striven for convenience.

-12. Employment Info: Lists the Employee’s start date, Manager, Location, Job Title, Division, and job type (full-time, part-time, etc.) and whether the Employee is non-exempt or not.
+13. Employment Info: Provides the option to view or edit the Employee’s Start Date, Manager, Location, Job Title, Division, Teams, Job Type (full-time, part-time, etc.) and whether the Employee is non-exempt or not.

 • Employee Info Card Integrated Links